Megafunk/MassSample/README.md

 <a name="mass-queries-FBuildEntityFromFragmentInstances"></a>
 ###### 4.7.3.2.2 `FMassCommandBuildEntity`
-Creates an Entity given and adds a list of fragments with data to it.
+Defers Creating an Entity and adds a list of fragments with data to it.

 ```c++
 FTransformFragment MyTransformFragment;